-89. Initial review by the Authority.
+90. Initial review by the Authority.

-- (1) The Authority shall review the application for accuracy and compliance with the requirements of Regulations 87 and 88. - (2) If the application appears on its face to satisfy the provisions of this regulation and the Authority determines that a review of its merits is justified, the Authority will publish a detailed summary of the application in either the Uganda Gazette, aeronautical information circular or at least one local daily newspaper for comment and specify the date by which comments must be received by the Authority for consideration. - (3) Where the filing requirements of Regulations 87 and 88 have not been met, the Authority will notify the applicant and take no further action until and unless the applicant corrects the application and re-files it in accordance with these Regulations. - (4) If the request is for emergency relief, the Authority shall publish the application or the Authority's decision as soon as possible after processing the application.
+(1) The Authority shall review an application for accuracy and compliance with the requirements of regulation 88 and 89.

+(2) Where the application appears on its face to satisfy the provisions of this regulation and the Authority determines that a review of its merits is justified, the Authority will publish a detailed summary of the application in either the Uganda Gazette, aeronautical information circular or at least one local daily newspaper for comment and specify the date by which comments must be received by the Authority for consideration.

+(3) Where the requirements of regulations 88 and 89 have not been met, the Authority will notify the applicant and take no further action until the applicant corrects the application and submits it in accordance with these Regulations.

+(4) Where the application is for emergency relief, the Authority shall publish the application or the Authority's decision as soon as possible.

-90. Evaluation of the request.
+91. Evaluation of an application.

-- (1) After initial review, if the filing requirements have been satisfied, the Authority shall conduct an evaluation of the request to include- - (a) determination of whether an exemption would be in the public interest; - (b) a determination, after a technical evaluation of whether the applicant's proposal would provide a level of safety equivalent to that established by the regulation, although where the Authority decides that a technical evaluation of the request would impose a significant burden on the Authority's technical resources, the Authority may deny the exemption on that basis;
+(1) Where the requirements have been satisfied, the Authority shall evaluate the application using the following criteria-

+- (a) whether an exemption would be in the public interest; - (b) whether the applicant's proposal would provide a level of safety equivalent to that established by the regulation, although where the Authority decides that a technical evaluation of the request would impose a significant burden on the Authority's technical resources, the Authority may deny the exemption on that basis; - (c) whether a grant of the exemption would contravene the applicable Convention's Standards and Recommended Practices; and

-- (c) a determination of whether a grant of the exemption would contravene the applicable ICAO Standards and Recommended Practices; and - (d) a recommendation based on the preceding elements, of whether the request should be granted or denied, and of any conditions or limitations that should be part of the exemption. - (2) The Authority shall notify the applicant by letter and publish a detailed summary of its evaluation and decision to grant or deny the request. - (3) The summary referred to in sub-regulation (2) shall specify the duration of the exemption and any conditions or limitations of the exemption. - (4) If the exemption affects a significant population of the aviation community of Uganda, the Authority shall publish the summary in aeronautical information circular.
+(2) The Authority shall basing on the criteria in sub-regulation (1) make a recommendation on whether the application should be granted or denied, and state the conditions or limitations that should be part of the exemption.

+(3) The Authority shall in writing notify the applicant of its evaluation and decision and publish a detailed summary of the evaluation and the decision in the Gazette, the aeronautical information circular or at least one daily local newspaper.

+(4) The summary referred to in sub-regulation (3) shall specify the duration of the exemption and any conditions or limitations of the exemption where the exemption is granted.

-PART IX-GENERAL PROVISIONS.
+PART IX-GENERAL PROVISIONS

-91. Possession of the licence.
+92. Possession of an air operator certificate.

-- (1) A holder of a licence, certificate or authorisation issued by the Authority shall have in his physical possession or at the work site when exercising the privileges of that licence, certificate or authorisation. - (2) A flight crew of a foreign registered aircraft shall hold a valid licence, certificate or authorisation and have in his physical possession or at the work site when exercising the privileges of that licence, certificate or authorisation.
+(1) A holder of an air operator certificate or authorisation issued by the Authority shall have physical possession of the air operator certificate or authorisation or at the work site when exercising the privileges of that certificate or authorisation.

+(2) A flight crew of a foreign registered aircraft shall hold a valid air operator certificate or authorisation issued by the Authority and have physical possession of the air operator certificate or authorisation issued by the Authority or at the work site when exercising the privileges of the air operator certificate or authorisation issued by the Authority.

-92. Drug and alcohol testing and reporting.
+93. Drug and alcohol testing and reporting.

-(1) Any person who performs any function requiring a licence, rating, qualification, or authorisation prescribed by these Regulations directly or by contract under the provisions of these Regulations may be tested for drug or alcohol usage.
+(1) A person who performs a function requiring an air operator certificate or authorisation issued by the Authority under these Regulations directly or by contract under the provisions of these Regulations may be tested for drug or alcohol usage.